eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-overview/standards-and-protocols.md

 The main design options of the mDL target solution, backed by the Legal and Compliance Framework, are summarised as follows.

 - Wallet Reference Implementation accepts attestations only via the Attestation Issuance Interface (AII), which complies with the [OpenID4VCI] standard ([ARF] "4.3.3 Wallet Unit interfaces and protocols").
 The latest OpenID4VCI is v1.0.
-- mDL can only be issued to EUDI Wallet ([4th Driving License Directive] Article 5.2 and Annex I, Part C (2)).
+- mDL can only be issued to EUDI Wallet ([4th Driving Licence Directive] Article 5.2 and Annex I, Part C (2)).
-- mDL shall comply with the ISO/IEC 18013-5 standard ([4th Driving License Directive] Annex I, Part C (2), [ARF] ANNEX 3.02 - mDL Rulebook ch2.1).
+- mDL shall comply with the ISO/IEC 18013-5 standard ([4th Driving Licence Directive] Annex I, Part C (2), [ARF] ANNEX 3.02 - mDL Rulebook ch2.1).
 - mDL can only be presented using the Presentation Interface (PI), which accommodates both remote and proximity interactions ([ARF] "4.3.3 Wallet Unit interfaces and protocols").

 ### Remote Presentation Flows